Christmas Holiday Traditions

 Another favorite memory of 2018 is the dinner I shared on my birthday with some of my Dreams Abroad family.
 Despite how close we’ve come from working together, it was the first time some of them had met.
 This marked the third year I spent my birthday in Madrid, and it was certainly such a special way to celebrate.

-Stay tuned for more posts from me and the rest of the Dreams Abroad team in 2019!
+Stay tuned for more articles from me and the rest of the Dreams Abroad team in 2019!
 We always look forward to sharing more with you.
 Thank you for being a part of our community.

 Happy New Year,